Sex Work, Lyme, and Healing your Trauma with Angelina Lombardo

 Am I not right? and being really almost close to being frozen.
 But then I walked out of that place with $500 and back in 1990, what was that too?
 That was a lot of money for someone who was homeless and struggling for most of my life.
 I had no, I just didn't have the concept.
 And so from there, I just thought this is what I have to do.

 This is all there is.
-This is what this is what I am good at.
+This is what I am good at.
 It progressed from there.
-I am in.
 I would say embody, but that wouldn't be the word I would use then because I wasn't embodying my healing of sexual trauma by being naked in front of thousands of men and women.
-But it did facilitate that and I was.
+But it did facilitate that.

 There was an awareness.
 I definitely there was an awareness.
 So that's how I found myself stepping into the sex industry.
 And how long, how long did you stay in that industry until, um, obviously you said like $500 for a gig. mean, that's, that's pretty incredible.
 That's still a lot of money.
 How long did you stay in that industry until you felt a pull to get out?